Table of Contents

-If your business is located in an area of the country that experiences major storms regularly, everyone at your facility should know what to do and how to prepare for a hurricane.
+If your business is located in an area of the country that experiences major storms regularly, everyone at your facility should be trained on hurricane preparedness for businesses.

 According to the American Red Cross and the Federal Emergency Management Agency (FEMA), almost half of all small businesses affected by a major disaster—such as a tornado, flood, earthquake, or hurricane—do not reopen their doors because they were unprepared for the disaster.